cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 by converting all Tx fields to bytes on the client side.
 This adds additional manual step when sending and signing transactions.

+### Decision

+The following encoding scheme is proposed to be used by other ADRs.
+Currently we are using the this ADR to for `SignDoc` serialization.

+## Specification

+### Scope

+This ADR defines a protobuf3 serializer.
+The output is a valid protobuf serialization, such that every protobuf parser can parse it.

+No maps are supported in version 1 due to the complexity of defining a deterministic serialization.
+This might change in future.
+Implementations must reject documents containing maps as invalid input.

 ### Background - Protobuf3 Encoding